Orange County North Justice Center Fullerton Courthouse Information

 The OC Courthouse in Fullerton was built in 1968.
 It has 18 courtrooms.
-Its average daily pedestrian traffic is 2,406 persons entering and existing the currently two entrances to the courthouse.
+Its average daily pedestrian traffic is 2,406 persons entering and exiting the currently two entrances to the courthouse.

 - Buena Park